glic3rinu/passlib/docs/new_app_quickstart.rst

 .. rubric:: Footnotes

 .. [#choices] BCrypt, SHA-512 Crypt, and PBKDF2 are the most commonly
-              used password hashes as of May 2011, when this document was written.
-You should make sure you are reading a current copy of the passlib documentation, in case the state of things has changed.
+              used password hashes as of Aug 2012, when this document last updated.
+You should make sure you are reading a current copy of the Passlib documentation, in case the state of things has changed.